 Because this course is delivered online, there are no auxiliary fees.
 There is no assigned textbook.
-You are, however, required to obtain some equipment and supplies in order to complete the course.
-You will need a clipboard, pencils, and smartphone with capability to install applications.
-You will need to acquire a Rite in the Rain All-Weather Side-Spiral Notebook of size 4 5/8" x 7" in Universal Pattern (No. 373).
-On Amazon, the cost is \$15.54 plus shipping (link here).
+You are, however, required to obtain access to mandatory online supplementary course materials, and acquire some equipment and supplies in order to complete the course.
+Skills-based training and development in identification and behavioural observation will be provided through a series of five online workshops from the Cornell Lab of Ornithology's Bird Academy for a total cost of \$180.
+For supplies, you will need a clipboard, pencils, and smartphone with capability to install applications.
+You will need to acquire a Rite in the Rain All-Weather Side-Spiral Notebook of size 4 5/8" x

+7" in Universal Pattern (No. 373) or Field Pattern (No. 353N).
+On Amazon, the cost is \$13-20 plus shipping (link here).
 You will also need to acquire a pair of quality midsize binoculars in the price range of \$150-250, ideally 8x magnification power and 42mm objective lens size.
 They should be rugged and at least water resistant.
 See this website for more information about binocular specs.
 Some recommended brands and models available from Amazon include Bushnell Legend E Series, Bushnell H20, Nikon Prostaff, or Celestron Nature.
-You will need to acquire all of these supplies before Day 5, so please take into account delivery time when placing your orders.
+You will need to acquire all of these supplies before Day 5, so consider delivery time when placing your orders.